adampotton/MDM3-Rep-3/training/aerial_data_training/inception_aerial_log.md

 2. Initialize an adamW optimizer with the generated hyperparameters
 3. train the model using the optimizer
 4. Once training appears to reach a minimum terminate and return model performance statistics
-5. write statistics and associated hyperparameters to a new line in a csv or text file
+5. write statistics, number of epochs and associated hyperparameters to a new line in a csv or text file
 6. repeat

+We can implement early stopping during the training of each model to ensure that 1. the models are not overfit and 2. the training does not take an excessively long time